ledgerium-io/ledgeriumwiki/README.md

 # LedgeriumWiki
-A repo for all wiki stuff and other findings to share
+A repo for all wiki stuff and other findings to share within the Ledgerium team